Selected Government Memorandums, Notices and Decisions

 Here is a selection of relevant memorandums, notices, and decisions published this week.
 If you have any questions, be sure to contact your Axxess specialist.

-CBSA initiates dumping investigation on carbon and alloy steel wire from several countries
+CBSA initiates a dumping investigation on oil and gas well casing from Austria

 Selected Government Memorandums, Notices and Decisions